dgroomes/lucene-playground/README.md

 NOT YET IMPLEMENTED

-A demonstration of Lucene's in-memory index.
+A demonstration of Lucene using indexes that reside only in-memory and not on disk.

 See the README in [in-memory/](in-memory/).